ibm-cloud-docs/vpc/bare_metal_server_manage.md

    ```
    {: pre}

-### Retrieve a bare metal servers by using the API
+### Retrieve a bare metal server by using the API
 {: #retrieve-bare-metal-servers-api}

-You can retrieve a specific bare metal server for your {{site.data.keyword.cloud}} Bare Metal Servers for VPC by using the API.
-To retrieve a bare metal servers by using the API, use [Retrieve a bare metal server](/apidocs/vpc/latest#get-bare-metal-server).
+To retrieve a bare metal server by using the API, use [Retrieve a bare metal server](/apidocs/vpc/latest#get-bare-metal-server).

 Specify a `GET /bare_metal_servers/{id}` request retrieve a specific bare metal server where `id` is the identifer of the bare metal server you are retrieving.